TechnionTDK/wikipedia-places/README.md

 The server input is:
 Area - location on earth and radius.
-location - latitude and longitude ("lat,lon").
+location - latitude and longitude ("lat, lon").
 radius - number and it's unit [mm, cm, m, km...] ("radius").

 The server output is:
 All wikipedia entries in Hebrew with coordinates at the defined area.
 Every entry consists of the following data:
 "label" - headline of the wikipedia page.
+"url" - url of the wikipedia page.
+"abstract" - this name is taken from wikipedia dump files and contain the same data.
+This data is based on the information of the wikipedia page.
 "pin" - describing the coordinates by {"location" "distance[km]"} where:
   * "location" - location that appears on this wikipedia page.
   * "distance[km]" - precise distance from the input's location.
-"url" - url of the wikipedia page.
-"abstract" - this name is taken from wikipedia dump files and contain the same data.
-This data is based on the information of the wikipedia page.

-""" HTML request would be
+""" HTML request would be:
 http://132.69.8.7/wiki_by_place?radius=xxx&lat,lon=xxx,xxx
 http://132.69.8.7/wiki_by_place?lat,lon=xxx,xxx&radius=xxx
 Examples - up to 1km from the Technion: